Reading Bush in 2025

 The Enduring Relevance of an Obsolete Vision

-Bush’s vision was fundamentally humanistic.
-The memex would free humans from “repetitive detailed transformations” so they could focus on creative synthesis, intuitive judgment, and the selection of meaningful problems to pursue.
+This temporal loop reveals both the prescience and the limitations of Bush’s vision.
+He imagined mechanized assistance for human thought but did not anticipate systems themselves capable of thought-like processes.
+The Memex was designed to amplify human intelligence, but Bush didn’t anticipate artificial intelligence.
+The distinction matters enormously; his vision was fundamentally humanistic.
+The Memex would free humans from “repetitive detailed transformations” allowing a focus on creative synthesis, intuitive judgment, and the selection of meaningful problems to pursue.
 His ideal was mechanically-assisted thought, with the human mind firmly in control of goals, values, and ultimate meaning-making.

 Lessons from the Transcription Process